MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/3-integrate-activity-logs-with-monitor.md

 ## Send user logs to the Log Analytics workspace

 Now that you've created a Log Analytics workspace, you assign the user audit and sign-in logs.
-All the data you want to use in Azure Monitor Logs must be stored in a Log Analytics workspace.
+All the data you want to use in Azure Monitor logs must be stored in a Log Analytics workspace.

 To stream the audit and sign-in logs to your Log Analytics workspace, you need to: